BeeGroup-cimne/ENMA/architecture/system_architecture.md

 ![ENMA Architecture](../pictures/architecture.png)

-#### Input/Output of data

-This component is the main tool to communicate with the external applications and users.
-It consists on a python framework (**python-eve**), that provides a RESTful interface, linked with a **MongoDB** database (NoSQL).

-The most important feature for this REST API are the easy scalability provided by python eve and the data transfering speed.

-#### Job Scheduler and queuing
+### Container Execution Manager

+This component will be in charge to run and manage all the different general purpose containers:

-Asynchronous task/job queue that will execute the different steps of a Data Analytics Module.
+- Asynchronous task that will execute the different steps of a Data Analytics Module.
+- API (REST) to provide data access to applications
+- Final web user interfaces.

+To be able to manage all these containers, this component is powered by a **Kubernetes** cluster, where all the previous components must be implemented inside a **docker**.

-In this architecture, a task is a set of instructions: i.e. queries to databases, hadoop jobs (map-reduce), etc. that analyze the stored data or transforms it.
+> In this architecture, a task is a set of instructions: queries to databases, data transformations , model training, etc. That analyze the stored data or transforms it.

-By the nature of the consumption analysis we need to ensure some "steps" (usually ETLs or a module that needs another module results) are already executed before running a given module/ETL.
-This could be achieve using **celery** which can be configured to execute periodic tasks, control the CPU usage before trigger another module or even use a module result as parameters for another one (chain).

-If the developer wants to get more from celery (AMQP) can read the [celery documentation site](http://docs.celeryproject.org/en/latest/index.html).

-An example of a good workflow design is explained in the [celery canvas documentation](http://docs.celeryproject.org/en/latest/userguide/canvas.html)

-To automate the process with periodic tasks, **crontab** is a good choice, as it is simple and already installed in most linux distributions.
+### Fast Access Storage

+This component is the main database for the different API and users interfaces.
+This database is intended to store all required input and output information provided by **MongoDB** (NoSQL).

+This database is the key for many processes in the architecture, so we must ensure it is heavily resilient to data loss or downtimes.

-#### Data Analytics
+### Data Analytics

 Hadoop is the Big Data framework used in this architecture.
 With its components (some described below) we will be able to develop scalable modules operating in a distributed way, using the Map-Reduce paradigm.

-**HDFS:**
+**HDFS**:

 Hadoop Distributed FileSystem (HDFS).
 Is the FS where Hadoop components work (like HBase or Hive).